Kev-Soft/docker-image-creation/README.md

 3.create a file called "Dockerfile"<br/>
--paste i the given code
+-paste in the given code <br/>
--dont forget to change path to you folder which cointains your website files or just use the given index.html
+-dont forget to change path to your folder which cointains your website files or just use the given index.html

 ```docker
 #get base image